wkumari/draft-wkumari-dnsop-localroot-bcp/draft-wkumari-dnsop-localroot-bcp.md

 2. The resolver MUST select one of the available sources from step 1, and from it retrieve a current copy of the IANA root zone.
-   Resolvers SHOULD prioritize sources they can fetch over from most efficiently.
-When supported, HTTPS sources should be preferred as it allows for compression negotiation as well as the possibility of using low-cost, well-distributed CDNs to distribute the zone files.
+   Resolvers SHOULD prioritize sources they can fetch the most efficiently.
+For example, when supported, https sources should be preferred as it allows for compression negotiation as well as the possibility of using low-cost, well-distributed CDNs to distribute the zone files.
+When querying a source of IANA root zone data, the resolver SHOULD minimize impact to the source by querying at a rate no faster than specified by the SOA refresh timer and SHOULD use data freshness protocol checks over downloading the entire contents at each refresh (example checks include the HEAD method {{RFC9110}}
-   When querying a source of IANA root zone data, the resolver SHOULD minimize impact to the source by querying at a rate specified by the SOA refresh timer and SHOULD use data freshness checks such as the HEAD method {{RFC9110}} when using HTTP(s) or by querying the root zone's SOA over DNS first when using AXFR, IXFR or XoT.
-Once fetched, an implementation MUST NOT make use of an obtained IANA root zone with a SOA serial number less than any previously obtained copy {{RFC1982}}.
+   when using HTTP(s) or by querying the root zone's SOA over DNS first when using AXFR, IXFR or XoT).
+Once fetched, an implementation MUST NOT make use of an obtained IANA root zone with a SOA serial number less than any previously obtained copy
+   {{RFC1982}}.

-3. If the resolver failed to retrieve the IANA root zone content in step 2, or the zone content's serial number was deemed to be older than an already cached copy, and there are other available sources from available sources from step 1, it SHOULD attempt to retrieve the IANA root zone from another source on that list.
-If the resolver has exhausted the list of sources, it SHOULD stop attempting to download the IANA root zone and SHOULD fall back to using regular DNS mechanisms for performing DNS resolutions.
-Upon a failure, but before exhausting the list of available IANA root zone sources, the resolver MAY choose to cease attempting download the IANA root zone and if so it SHOULD fall back to using regular DNS mechanisms for performing DNS resolutions.
+3. If the resolver failed to retrieve the IANA root zone content in step 2, or the zone content's serial number was deemed to be older than an already cached copy then it SHOULD attempt to retrieve the IANA root zone from another source on that list if there are other available sources from available sources from step 1.
+If the resolver has exhausted the list of sources, it SHOULD stop attempting to download the IANA root zone and wait another refresh time length until retrying all of the sources again.

 4. Having successfully downloaded a copy of the IANA root zone, the resolver MUST verify the contents of the IANA root zone using the ZONEMD {{RFC8976}} record contained within it.
 Note that this